Apply

 PLEASE NOTE: A felony conviction may delay or prohibit certification through NBCOT and could prevent state licensure.
 For more information, refer to www.nbcot.org

 The following are prerequisite courses/content areas that must have been completed at the college level in the past five years.
 This includes university, four-year college or community college courses.
-It does not include preparatory or Advanced Placement courses.
 Applicants may have two prerequisite courses in progress when you apply.

 • Human Anatomy: (4 credits) one course with laboratory